The Vitality Roses are set to begin their test series against South Africa at the Bellville Velodrome in Cape Town this weekend.

-The two teams will go head-to-head on November 29, November 30 and December 1.
-Each of these compelling contests will be shown live on Sky Sports Mix and will also be free to watch on the broadcaster’s official YouTube channel with coverage beginning 30 minutes before first centre pass.
+The two teams will go head-to-head on November 29, November 30 and December 1 with each of these compelling contests will be shown live on Sky Sports Mix and will be free to watch on the broadcaster’s official YouTube channel with coverage beginning 30 minutes before first centre pass.

 Fans will get to see the return of a fixture that was particularly prevalent during this summer’s Vitality Netball World Cup in Liverpool, where the two sides met twice during the preliminary stages and the bronze medal match.

-However, both sides will be bringing new-looking squads to the Bellville Velodrome at the start of another four-year cycle, which builds towards the Commonwealth Games in 2022 and the next Netball World Cup in 2023.
+However, both sides will be bringing new-look squads to the Bellville Velodrome at the start of another four-year cycle which builds towards the Commonwealth Games in 2022 and the next Netball World Cup in 2023.

-The former Team Bath Head Coach has had an exciting few months since her appointment, with success at Netball Europe Open, a productive behind-closed-doors tour of Oceania and weeks spent in camp, both in Sedbergh and Loughborough, with those currently involved in the Full-Time Roses Programme.
+The former Team Bath head coach had quite a selection headache following success at Netball Europe Open, a productive behind-closed-doors tour of Oceania and weeks spent in camp with those currently involved in the Roses Full-Time Programme.

 “We’re really excited.
-We’ve just finished a really decent block of camp-based training.
+I think we’ve actually finished a really decent block of camp-based training.
 We’ve had five weeks together off the back of a really important Australia and New Zealand experience as well,” said Thirlby.